 First thing's first we need to talk about the age ranges and characteristics of our current working generations.

 The Traditionalists are our oldies but goodies.
 These folks were born between the years 1927 and 1945.
 They are also known as “the silent generation” or “the greatest generation.”
 They grew up in the hulking shadow of the Great Depression and truly value hard work.

 At this point, most Traditionalists are retired but the ones that remain in the workforce are senior-level staff or working abridged hours and serve as mentors for younger employees.

-As the name would suggest, many have “traditional values” which can lead to culture clashes with younger employees.
+As the name would suggest, many have “traditional values” which can lead to nonprofit culture clashes with younger employees.
 In addition, they believe that hard work pays off and promotions are earned both through hard work and seniority.